 We’re developing a messaging platform that is optimized for patient engagement.
 We plan to build a platform that maximizes patient engagement level by using data to find the best mode, time and message content, based on individual patients (that’s also specific to their intended outcome).
 Our first focus has been optimizing appointment adherence.
 Now, we’re shifting our focus directly to health outcomes.

 We will help bridge the gap between visits by sending timely messages to patients with targeted reminders, such as helping them keep track of daily sugar levels or encouraging them to exercise.
 Currently, practices are not rewarded or incentivized to send messages between care interactions.
 Even if they were, most practices don’t have the resources to do so.
 That’s where we come in.
 This is a prime place where we can automate messages to help bridge this gap in care.
-However, rather than just throwing messages at patients and hoping for outcomes, we will be testing and ensuring, through data-driven products, that the intended outcome is the actual outcome.
+However, rather than just throwing messages at patients and hoping for outcomes, we will be testing and ensuring, through data-driven technology products, that the intended outcome is the actual outcome.

 Want to know how we can help you automate your process and start using messaging to improve patient care today?
 Contact us to get started!